Skip to main content

 • Self-initiated improvements matter.
 This project started as an R&D Friday discovery, not an assigned task.

-• Empowering other teams multiplies impact.
+• Building tooling for other teams multiplies impact.
 The CMS migration freed engineering capacity while accelerating marketing velocity.

 Technologies Used